• Skip to primary navigation

 How Long Do Stuffed Mushrooms Last In The Fridge?

-I would not recommend freezing them as they contain dairy and might get mushy and lose their texture.
-Cooked mushrooms are best eaten right after cooked.
+I do not recommend freezing them as they contain dairy and may become mushy and lose their texture.
+Mushrooms are best eaten right after cooking.

 Love appetizers?
 Check out these recipes!